See how the nation can reduce the harm from radon. Read the National Radon Action Plan.

 Who Should Be Worried about Radon?

+Every home should be tested for radon.
+Radon has been found at elevated levels in homes in every state and the only way to know is to test.
 Your home can have elevated levels of radon while your neighbor's home does not.
 Testing is the only way to determine if you have a problem.
 Radon testing is easy and inexpensive and it could save your life.
-Thousands of lung cancer deaths could be avoided each year if homes with elevated radon underwent changes to reduce radon pollution.1
+Thousands of lung cancer deaths could be avoided each year if home and building owners acted to test and fix.

 How Can Radon Be Detected?

-What Can Be Done To Protect Against Radon?
+How Can I Protect Against Radon?

 - U.S. Environmental Protection Agency.
 Radon Health Risks.
-Accessed August 27, 2015.
+Accessed August 19, 2016.

 - U.S. EPA.
 Indoor Air Quality.
 What about Radon and Radioactivity in Granite Countertops?
-Accessed August 27, 2015
+Accessed August 19, 2016

 - U.S. EPA.
 Indoor Air Quality.
 A Citizen's Guide to Radon.
-Accessed August 27, 2015.
+Accessed August 19, 2016.

 - Agency for Toxic Substances and Disease Registry.
 2012.
 Tox FAQs for Radon.
 Accessed August 27, 2015.

 - U.S. EPA.
 Indoor Air Quality.
 Consumer's Guide to Radon Reduction.
-Accessed August 27, 2015.
+Accessed August 19, 2016.